Noah-Huppert/wallet-service/README.md

   path `/api/v<api version>`.
 - **Python SDK**: PyPi [semantic version](https://semver.org/) of the Python client package.
-- **Client configuration file schema version**: Version used to identify the schema used in client configuration files.
+- **Client configuration file schema version**: Version which identifies the schema used in client configuration files.

 All versions increment separately and for different reasons: